Bylaws of the

 shall be decided by an additional ballot(s) listing only those persons tied.

-The Chair or, in the Chair's absence, a Voting Member shall conduct this
+The Chair or, in the Chair's absence, a Member shall conduct this election.
+The

-election.
-The Secretary takes office at the close of the Annual Fall Meeting at
+Secretary takes office at the close of the Annual Spring Meeting at which the

-which the election was held and serves until the close of the next Annual Fall
+election was held and serves until the close of the next Annual Spring Meeting.

-Secretary must meet qualifications outlined in III.
-B. Nominations for
+Nominees for Secretary must meet qualifications outlined in III.
+B. Nominations

-Secretary shall be made only by Voting Members (not including the Secretary)
+for Secretary shall be made only by Members (not including the Secretary) prior

-Nominations will be received by letter in advance of the Annual Fall
+nominations for Secretary must be received in writing in advance of the Annual

-Member to obtain approval of willingness to serve from the nominee he/she
+nominating Member to obtain approval of willingness to serve from the nominee

 himself/herself.